Lesson 4 of 6

 The Song of Songs has been seen throughout history as part of the Bible’s Wisdom literature.
 Wisdom’s chief concern is the conduct of human life in the created order under God, rather than the direct theological exploration of God’s redemptive work in history.
 Despite the Song’s lack of any direct mention of God, its association with Solomon shows that it understands itself to be a part of Israel’s life and history, marking even its explicit portrayal of human love and sexuality as part of God’s good creation to be used wisely, respected, and enjoyed.

-Few modern, young women would be flattered by this comparison (7:4), not to mention the observation that “your hair is like a flock of goats” (4:1) and “your teeth are like a flock of shorn ewes” (4:2)!
-These and other poetic images in the Song are, of course, specific to a particular time and culture and do not always translate well into another era.
+Varied imagery, architectural, geographical, and natural, is used to describe the human body, especially that of the woman.
+“Your nose is like a tower of Lebanon.”
+Few modern young women would be flattered by this comparison (7:4), but such imagery with military nuances, probably associated with King David, seem to be used to represent strength and protection.
+The observation that “your hair is like a flock of goats” (4:1) and “your teeth are like a flock of shorn ewes” (4:2) are metaphors.
+If taken literally they describe a very ugly woman.
+The intention is to paint a picture of a beautiful and sensuous woman/man.
+These and other such poetic images in the Song are, of course, specific to a particular time and culture and do not always translate well into another era.
 The point is to compare the beloved to objects of beauty, value, and desire in the world of the text.
 These verses show clearly the necessary cross-cultural considerations in an attempted translation and application of biblical texts, especially of biblical poetry.